Common Name: Little Devil Poison Dart Frog or the Diablito

 The Little Devil Poison Dart Frog breeds all year long.
-The males will establish territories and will guard them from other males.
-Once a female selects a mate, the male will lead her to a suitable breeding location.
+The males establishes territories and guards the land from other males.
+Once a female selects a mate, the male leads her to a suitable breeding location.
 Interesting for frogs, there is no amplexus in the species.
-The males will deposit their sperm on the ground or in a water bodied.
-Then the females will lay their eggs.
-After mating, the male will guard the eggs until they hatch.
-After the eggs hatch, the female will move each individual tadpole to its own pool.
-The female frog will provide further care for the tadpoles by laying unfertilized eggs in the pools for the tadpoles to eat.
+The males will deposit their sperm on the ground or in a water body.
+Then, the females lay between 30 – 46 eggs.
+After mating, the males guard the eggs until they hatch.
+After the eggs hatch, the female moves each individual tadpole to its own pool in a bromeliads plant.
+The female frog provides further care for the tadpoles by laying unfertilized eggs in the pools for the tadpoles to eat.

 The Little Devil Poison Dart Frog is listed as Near Threatened by the International Union for the Conservation of Nature (IUCN) Red List.
 The frog lives in the humid, tropical forests of northwestern Ecuador and southwestern Colombia coast.
 Sadly, they have almost completely disappeared from Ecuador and populations in Colombia aren’t doing well.
 The primary threat to the frogs is habitat destruction for urban areas, farms, and logging.
 Better protections for their habitat is needed.